gjtorikian/panda-docs/README.md

 A manifest file can have the properties listed below.
 All the properties are optional, with the exception of `files`.

- - `title`: The title of the documentation (defaults to "Documentation")
  - `files`: An array defining the path to your files
  - `extension`: The extension of your Markdown files.
 Some people use `.md`, others `.markdown`, and still others `.text`.
 This is optional, and defaults to `.md`.
  - `home`: The file to display as the manual homepage (this won't show up in the TOC)